Tuberaria lignosa: Taxonomy

-The species was first described by Carl Linnaeus in his 1753 work Species Plantarum, as "Cistus tuberaria".
+The species was first described by Carl Linnaeus in his 1753 work Species Plantarum, as Cistus tuberaria.
 It was later transferred to the genus Helianthemum, and when Michel Félix Dunal erected Helianthemum sect.
-Tuberaria in 1824, he designated "Helianthemum tuberaria" as its type species.
-In 1827, Robert Sweet published a description of "Helianthemum lignosum", but this name was invalid as a junior synonym of H. tuberaria.
+Tuberaria in 1824, he designated Helianthemum tuberaria as its type species.
+In 1827, Robert Sweet published a description of Helianthemum lignosum, but this name was invalid as a junior synonym of H. tuberaria.
 In 1836, Édouard Spach raised this subgenus to the rank of genus as Tuberaria; because the International Code of Nomenclature for algae, fungi, and plants forbids tautonyms (such as "Tuberaria tuberaria"), the next oldest available name has to be used.
 In 1922, Gonçalo Sampaio introduced the combination Tuberaria lignosa, which is the name generally used today.
 Some botanists consider the species part of the genus Xolantha, in which case it is known as Xolantha tuberaria.

 Medical research

 The plant has been researched for medical purposes in cancer treatment.
-An aqueous extract of Tuberaria lignosa inhibited cell growth, altered the cell cycle profile, and induced apoptosis of NCI-H460 Tumor Cells.
+An aqueous extract of Tuberaria lignosa inhibited cell growth, altered the cell cycle profile, and induced apoptosis of NCI-H460 tumour cells.